You are listening to the Sean Hannity Radio Show Podcast.

 And they needed me and Tavis.

-We were on there for hours.
+We were on there for hours, you know, handling their coverage.

 And somebody walked me down, I guess, senior vice president interested in me, but Ted Turner heard my name, and I'm sure he said, forget him, or whoever was in charge.

-So in 1996, while I was in Atlanta as a local radio guy, he took a chance on a young, inexperienced, local radio talk show host.
+So in 1996, while I was in Atlanta as a local radio guy, he took a chance on a young, inexperienced local radio talk show host.

 I still don't know how I got chosen for this.